ndcbe/data-and-computing/notebooks/60258-organization/project1.md

 4. Discussion questions that require critical analysis in at least one section
 5. Python solutions should be marked starting with the comment `### BEGIN SOLUTIONS` and ending with the comment `### END SOLUTIONS`.
 6. Written solutions for “pencil and paper” should be typeset using Microsoft Word or LaTeX.
 Submit solutions both as a PDF and the source files (`.docx`, `.text).
+7. Include full citations for any data, problem statements (if from a paper, book, or homework assignment), or figures.

 ### Formatting Guidlines

+Please do the following:
+1. Use all best practices for formatting code outlined here.
+For example, all functions need complete document strings.
+You should write clear comments throughout the code.
+(Aim for one line of comments for every 5 lines of code.)
+2. Proof read all of the written text.
+You might find [this Chrome extension](https://chrome.google.com/webstore/detail/colab-spellcheck/ibnfomklkmoocmbmjlddagkippmndioc) helpful.
+3. Write concise and clear discussion prompts.
+Ask direct questions.
+Give suggested lengths for the responses.

 ## Peer Review

+Peer review is an essential part of the scientific process.
+To prepare you for academic writing, we will use a modified simplified peer review process for this assignment.
+Each person will be assigned two projects to review.
+This review will involve preparing 1 page of comments and completing a short rubric for each project.
+Each team will then be encouraged to refine their notebooks using this feedback.

 ## Contributing to This Website

+Each notebook will be published on this website.
+Our goal here is to create a library of (chemical engineering) examples for our department to use for various educational activities.
+If you have a GitHub account, one person should upload the `.ipynb` notebook to this repo in `notebooks/computing-examples/`.
+Please ensure there are no spaces in the filename.
+Any figures should be added to `media` and all data files should be added to `notebooks/data`.
+Alternately, these files can be submitted via Canvas and uploaded by the instructor and TAs.
+The advantage of uploading yourself is getting credit on your GitHub account.
+(You will be listed as a contributor for the repo.)